-There were times were I laughed but I really didn’t care to much for the story.
+There were times where I laughed but I really didn’t care too much for the story.
 I just wanted to see some damm monsters brutally murder each other.
 And that I got.
-The main focus in Godzilla: King of the Monsters were Godzilla, Ghidorah, Rodan and Mothra.
+The main focus in Godzilla: King of the Monsters was Godzilla, Ghidorah, Rodan, and Mothra.
 Aside from Mothra, who in my opinion had little limelight in the movie, Godzilla and Ghidorah were the main stars of the movie.
 I really like how the handled Ghidorah, the moment he came on screen, he was menacing.
 Godzilla didn’t have that menacing moment that I was hoping to see, but they made him more benevolent in his behavior, especially near the end so I was happy with that.
 Rodan was a surprise too, his aerial moments with those jest were pretty dope.
 Mothra was the only one I didn’t care for much.
-Her scene were beautiful but sh didn’t play much of a role aside from showing up in the last fight.
-She felt forced in to be honest.
+Her scene was beautiful but she didn’t play much of a role aside from showing up in the last fight.
+She felt forced to be honest.

-I will admit, I did enjoy the back lore for the monsters and how Ghidorah was in fact an invading alien from outer space.
+I will admit, I did enjoy the back lore for the monsters and how Ghidorah was, in fact, an invading alien from outer space.
 Maybe that’s something already established in the monster’s origin lore, but that’s news to me.
 Which means, they’ve laid the groundwork for sequels to come.
 The CGI was pretty amazing in my opinion.
-The monsters were very detailed and larger that life on screen.
+The monsters were very detailed and larger than life on screen.
 And the best part was that they’re on screen at least 75% of the time.
-As for the humans actors, I didn’t feel anything for them.
+As for the humans’ actors, I didn’t feel anything for them.
 Seriously, they felt more like annoyance if anything.